upper school cOMMUNITY SERVICES

 Graded offers an engaging Community Service Program designed to enrich the educational experience of students and assist the community at large in searching for meaningful solutions to various social problems.
 In doing so, it is our mission to create awareness, stimulate reflection, and motivate students to practice citizenship.
 In grades 11 and 12, the International Baccalaureate (IB) Diploma Program students participate in the IB Creativity, Activity, and Service (CAS) program.
 CAS provides students with the opportunities to enhance their personal and interpersonal development through experiential learning.
 Students are actively involved in developing service projects to make a meaningful contribution to their community and society.

-MS Community Service Coordinator: Sandra Greenwald
+Upper School Community Service Coordinator: Sandra Greenwald

 Minimum number of students to confirm a group: 5